 - I. A-Excellent

 - 2. B-Good

 - 3. C-Passed

 - 4. I-Incomplete The grade of I is given for a deficiency in the quantity of work done in a course.
 "I" grades must be resolved within one calendar year or a grade of "F" will automatically be assigned.
 No exceptions to this policy will be allowed.
 No student will be allowed to graduate with an incomplete on his or her record.

-- 5. IP-In Progress A special grade reserved for capstone courses such as thesis, dissertation, professional paper, internships, practica, and similar courses.
-The "IP" grade is removed when the course is successfully completed.
+- 5. Q and R-In Progress A special grade reserved for capstone courses such as thesis, dissertation, professional paper, internships, practica, and similar courses.
+The "Q" grade is removed when the course is successfully completed, and replaced with a grade of "R".
 The grades in these courses are not included in meeting the cumulative "B" average required for graduation.

 - 6. F-Failure

 - 7. N-Audit